Halloween is coming and your house looks like a tornado blew through it.

 Even if your child is swearing, mumbling, or resisting every time you give them a chore, their acting out, complaining behavior won’t change the rules.

-When we explain this Total Transformation concept to parents, we often hear a sigh of relief!
+When we explain this concept to parents, we often hear a sigh of relief!
 In the moment, taking the pressure off yourself to respond to every little thing can help you parent more calmly and effectively.
 This doesn’t mean you’re not setting limits around your child’s behavior – if it feels appropriate, you can follow up with your child later to discuss consequences.

 Ignoring backtalk and disrespect isn’t always easy.
 Let us know if you need help!
 We’re here to provide as much support and guidance as you need.